surajkr20/surajkr20/README.md

 ---

 ## 🚀 About Me
-I'm a highly motivated software developer who loves solving real-world problems through code.
-With a strong grasp of the MERN Stack, Java, and Data Structures & Algorithms, I'm on a mission to become a world-class engineer and build scalable, intelligent applications.
-I believe in consistency, clean code, and continuous learning.
+I'm a passionate software developer focused on solving real-world problems through code.
+With hands-on experience in the MERN Stack, Java, and Data Structures & Algorithms, I enjoy building scalable and efficient applications.
+Currently exploring full-stack development and AI integration, I believe in clean code, consistency, and continuous learning—the foundation of becoming a world-class engineer.

 ## 📚 Currently Learning
 - 💻 Data Structures & Algorithms (Java)
 - ⚙️ Low-Level Design (LLD)
-- Fullstack Projects: fullstack uber_clone(ongoing)
-- cs fundamentals: os(ongoing)
+- GenAi with Node.js

 ## 🛠️ Tech Stack & Skills